 Stepper motors are electric motors very useful in the field of lasers and optics they are frequently used in precision positioning equipment such as linear actuators, linear stages, rotation stages, goniometers, and mirror mounts.

-In this blog, we will learn how to connect a stepper motor with the microstep driver to the power supply and the Raspberry PLC.
+In this post, we will learn how to connect a stepper motor with the microstep driver to the power supply and the Raspberry Pi based PLC.

 What is a Stepper Motor